LuqmanMC305/currency-converter/README.md

 # currency-converter

-Experimenting DOM manipulation, HTML/CSS code as a beginner.
+Experimenting with DOM manipulation, and HTML/CSS code as a beginner.

 I used 3 currencies (at the moment).
-The user can choose the the currency to convert and submit the form.
-Then, the JS code display the currencies after being converted.
+The user can choose the currency to convert and submit the form.
+Then, the JS code displays the currencies after being converted.